 Deputy Mayor Abbott has owned or operated businesses ranging from giftware manufacturing and retail to oil and gas services, and brokering agricultural products.
 He currently operates a pain therapy clinic in Gander with a Naturopathic Consultant designation.

 He has a long history of volunteering in various capacities.
 He served on the Municipal Council in High River, Alberta, for six years and currently Chairs the Canadian Cancer Society in Newfoundland and Labrador and sits on the National Board of that organization.

-Deputy Mayor Abbott chairs the Finance Committee of Council and sits on the Parks & Recreation Committee and Tourism & Special Events Committee.
-He also sits on the Mayor's ad hoc Physician Recruitment Committee and the Gander & Area Community Advisory Board on Housing & Homelessness and Wastewater Steering Committee, and represents Council for the Gander & Area Chamber of Commerce.
+Deputy Mayor Abbott chairs the Governance & Community Engagement Committee of Council and sits on the Engineering, Planning & Controls Committee and Finance & Administration Committee.
+He also sits on the Gander & Area Community Advisory Board on Housing & Homelessness and Wastewater Steering Committee, and represents Council for the Gander & Area Chamber of Commerce.